seo myths debunked

 The idea that you can “set and forget” your SEO strategy is a dangerous misconception.
 SEO is not a one-time task but an ongoing process that requires regular attention.

 Search engine algorithms are constantly updated, sometimes multiple times a year.
 User behavior and expectations also evolve, which means your content, keywords, and technical SEO need to be regularly reviewed and adjusted.
-Think of SEO as maintaining a garden—you don’t just plant seeds and walk away; you need to water, prune, and occasionally weed to keep everything growing.
+It’s like maintaining a garden—you don’t just plant seeds and walk away; you need to water, prune, and occasionally weed to keep everything growing.

 Myth 5: Social Media Doesn’t Influence SEO